 Like most scientific societies, to encourage media coverage of its meetings the AAS offers complimentary press registration (a “press badge”) to journalists, freelance science writers, and public-information officers (PIOs) who meet certain qualifications.
-Press registrants have access to all the same sessions as paid registrants, which means they can attend plenary lectures, short oral talks, poster sessions, Town Halls, and so on, and they can interview any researchers willing to talk with them.
+Press registrants have access to all the same sessions as paid registrants, which means they can attend plenary lectures, short oral talks, poster sessions, Town Halls, and so on, and they can interview any researchers, exhibitors, and other attendees willing to talk with them.

-Because there are many hundreds of presentations, many happening in parallel, the AAS press office tries to make reporters’ jobs easier by gathering some of the most interesting and newsworthy results into topically themed press conferences, usually two each day, at which scientists give versions of their presentations specifically designed to be accessible to the public and at which reporters have ample opportunity to ask questions.
+Because there are many hundreds of presentations (or, at our biggest winter meetings, more than 2,000 talks and posters), many happening in parallel, the AAS Press Officer tries to make reporters’ jobs easier by gathering some of the most interesting and newsworthy results into topically themed press conferences, usually two each day, at which scientists give versions of their presentations specifically designed to be accessible to the public and at which reporters have ample opportunity to ask questions.
 Since it’s not always possible for reporters who want to cover the meeting to attend in person, we webcast our news briefings to offsite journalists and make it possible for them to ask questions of the presenters too.

 We’re often asked, by AAS members as well as journalists, how we decide which papers to feature in our news briefings.
 It’s a simple question with a complex answer.

-We used to ask authors to indicate, when submitting an abstract, whether their paper might be of interest to the media.
-It didn’t take long for us to figure out that scientists aren’t particularly good judges of what makes a scientific result newsworthy.
+We ask authors to indicate, when submitting an abstract, whether their paper might be of interest to the media.
+But scientists aren’t particularly good judges of what makes a scientific result newsworthy.
 Many of the papers that authors claim are newsworthy actually are not, and many of the papers that authors claim are not newsworthy actually are.
+We use authors' suggestions as a starting point in identifying newsworthy results, but we don't rely on them exclusively.

-If we can’t rely on scientists to identify newsworthy results, what do we do instead?
-Once the regular abstract deadline for the upcoming AAS meeting passes, I identify potential press-conference participants in two ways:
+Once the regular abstract deadline for the upcoming AAS meeting passes, I identify potential press-conference participants in two additional ways:

 - I ask the PIOs on the AAS press list to search through the abstracts from authors at their institutions and look for possible newsworthy items.
 When they spot something interesting they talk with the researcher to get more information, and if they decide they really do have something newsworthy on their hands, they let me know whether they’ll be issuing a press release and whether their researcher is willing to participate in a news briefing.